MitchAnderson93/osrsML/README.md

 - Functions like writing and sending emails
 - Many others (see Contributions)

-and I can develop these use cases on request.
+and I can develop any of the above on request.